teatwig/qobuz-player/README.md

 Download the tar.gz file for your supported OS from the releases page, extract the file and execute `qobuz-player` or copy it to your `$PATH`.

-### Build from source

-On Debian, Arch and Fedora, `just build-player` should make a reasonable effort to install the necessary dependencies needed to build the app and then build it.

 ## Get started

 Run `qobuz-player --help` or `qobuz-player <subcommand> --help` to see all available options.